PeterVerboon/Power-computations/README.md

 # Power-computations
-Simulation programs to estimate power for various reseaerch designs
+Simulation programs to estimate power for various research designs